oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/05-create-new-rfp-doc/05-create-new-rfp-doc.md

 6. Click on **Submit Update** to apply changes to the MOU Record Folder.
 Click Ok.
     ![Click on Submit Update to apply the disposition rule on the MOU Record Folder.](./images/submit-update.png "Submit Update page ")

+## Task 3: Verify the Section documents in WCC Workflow

  You may now **proceed to the next lab**.